CentOS-PaaS-SIG/linchpin/docs/source/includes/journal_target.rst

-Upon completion of any provision (up) or teardown (destroy) task, there's a record that is created ans stored in the :term:`RunDB`.
-The ``linchpin journal`` command provides data from the tasks, based upon the target.
-The data displayed to the screen shows the last three (3) tasks, along with some useful information.
+The default view, 'target', is displayed using the target.
+The data displayed to the screen shows the last three (3) tasks per target, along with some useful information.

 .. code-block:: bash

-    $ linchpin journal dummy-new
+    $ linchpin journal --view=target dummy-new

     Target: dummy-new
     run_id       action       uhash         rc